Our Guide to the Federal CX Mandates

 Since the 1970s, there’s been an awareness of the concept of “customer service” and of the need for our government to attend to how it serves the American public.
 Yet it wasn’t until the rise of digital technologies, and the self-service and automated capabilities of servicing within the private sector, that the U.S. federal government acknowledged the critical need to recognize and support the role of service design.

-Three years later, in Executive Order (EO) 14058, this need for the “how” guidance was partially answered when High Impact Service Providers (HISPs) – and specific services and intended outcomes – were named as the first areas of targeted customer experience (CX) improvements.
+Three years later, in Executive Order (EO) 14058, this need for the “how” guidance was partially answered.
+The EO prescribed a ‘first set’ of agency sites, named the High Impact Service Providers (HISPs) – as those sites most in need of and required to comply with, the CX improvements.

-Two years later, in 2023, Office of Management and Budget (OMB) M-23-22 homed in on specific digital requirements for executive agencies and named seven tangible starting points for enhancing digital service components.
-Specific goals were outlined that formed a standardized roadmap for each agency to reach approachable and achievable goals for accessibility, plain language, search, digitizing forms, and electronic signatures.
+Two years later, in 2023, Office of Management and Budget (OMB) M-23-22 honed in on specific digital requirements.
+Seven starting points were provided for enhancing digital service components.
+M23-22 also outlined a rubric for agencies to use to reach approachable and achievable goals for accessibility, plain language, search, digitizing forms, and electronic signatures.

 What follows is our WebFirst CX team’s guide to the federal CX mandates.